jphoga/portfolio/content/project/project/iot_platform/index.md

 ### My first Cloud architecture solution

 For the app we used **Java Spring Boot** - a nice web app framework, but if you are used to Python or Ruby you will be surprised how much code you need to write!
-But until the data arrives at the app it has to go through the network and a few Cloud services for data preparation and storage.

-We used [AWS](https://aws.amazon.com/) (as most people nowadays, since it has a market share of a stupendous 50%).
+Until the data arrives at the app it has to go through the network and a few Cloud services for data preparation and storage.
+We used [AWS](https://aws.amazon.com/) (as most people nowadays - it has a market share of a stupendous 50%).
 As services we chose the following to create our IoT platform:

 - IoT Core
 - Kinesis Firehose